puru07/mdp_r-learning/ReadMe.txt

 op_reward.txt		: contains the reward
 policy.txt 			: contains policy in another format

-apologies for not providing a function to query, I am not really good in c++, however you can query from op_policy.txt.
+apologies for not providing a function to query. however you can query from op_policy.txt.

 further,